ZZaman1989/stock-analysis/README.md

 **7. The outputs for the 2017 and 2018 stock analyses in the `VBA_Challenge.xlsm` workbook match the outputs from the AllStockAnalysis in the module**

-> We run the stock analysis, to confirm that our stock analysis outputs for 2017 and 2018 are the same as dataset example provided (as shown in the images below, named **Dataset Examples Provided**).
+> Finally, we run the stock analysis, to confirm that our stock analysis outputs for 2017 and 2018 are the same as dataset example provided (as shown in the images below, named **Dataset Examples Provided**).
+In adition, in our resources folder and below you can see the final Stock Analysis Results named, **Final VBA Analysis 2017 and 2018** save the pop-up messages showing elapsed run time for the refactored code as VBA_Challenge_2017.png and VBA_Challenge_2018.png.
+Then, save the changes to your workbook..

 ***Dataset Examples Provided***